LOOSE DIAMONDS AND GEMSTONE INFORMATION

 Depending on how complex the design is, our usual turnaround time is 3-4 weeks from when the final design and stones are confirmed.

 Can I make changes to the design once you have started making my ring?

 In most cases, small changes to the design before any stones are set can be made.
 This would include a change of finger size, profile of the band and width of the band, if the jeweller advises it is safe to do so.

 How much will they cost?

 Prices range depending on finger size, style and whether the design is to be custom designed to fit an existing engagement ring.
 Materials and design combination is what will determine the pricing.
-For all clients that have purchased an engagement ring through us, we are delighted to offer a special 15% discount on wedding bands as a thank you.
+For all clients that have purchased an engagement ring through us, we offer a 15% discount on wedding bands.

 What designs can I choose from?

 We have a wide selection of finished bands available to view in our atlier.